 2. Landfinding Services

 A great place to start is a landfinding service, like plotfinder.net.
-These services will not only highlight where land is available, but will also give you an idea of the price you can expect to pay in your chosen area.
+These services will not only highlight where land and renovation opportunities are available, but will also give you an idea of the price you can expect to pay in your chosen area.

 You’ll find everything you need to know about planning permission (as well as all relevant documentation) on the Planning Portal site.